 Where can I get more help?

-If you feel unable to make a complaint about an NHS service on your own and you would like the support of someone independent then you can contact seAp, who provide a local Health Complaints Advocacy Service.
+If you feel unable to make a complaint about an NHS service on your own and you would like the support of someone independent then you can contact The Advocacy People, who provide a local health complaints advocacy service.

+They can be contacted through their website or by phone on 0330 440 9000.
 Please note that this service is free and independent of the NHS, other advocacy providers may charge you for their services.
-You can find out more about seAp here.
-For tips on making a complaint, click here.

 Should you have concerns around doctors, contact the General Medical Council.
 For concerns around nursing, contact the Nursing and Midwifery Council.